ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Peer-to-Peer Establishment: Rendezvous {#rendezvous}

-Simultaneous peer-to-peer connection establishment is supported by the Rendezvous() action:
+Simultaneous peer-to-peer Connection establishment is supported by the Rendezvous() Action:

 ~~~
 Preconnection.Rendezvous()
 ~~~

-The Preconnection object must be specified with both a Local Endpoint and a Remote Endpoint, and also the transport and security parameters needed for protocol stack selection.
-The Rendezvous() action causes the Preconnection to listen on the Local Endpoint for an incoming connection from the Remote Endpoint, while simultaneously trying to establish a connection from the Local Endpoint to the Remote Endpoint.
+The Preconnection Object must be specified with both a Local Endpoint and a Remote Endpoint, and also the transport and security parameters needed for Protocol Stack selection.
+The Rendezvous() Action causes the Preconnection to listen on the Local Endpoint for an incoming Connection from the Remote Endpoint, while simultaneously trying to establish a Connection from the Local Endpoint to the Remote Endpoint.
 This corresponds to a TCP simultaneous open, for example.

-The Rendezvous() action consumes the Preconnection.
+The Rendezvous() Action consumes the Preconnection.
 Once Rendezvous() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.